 Once back in the United States, Lucas was treated at Brooke Army Medical Center in San Antonio where he battled infection and severe anemia.
 His family and wife Tina, his high school sweetheart, never left his side throughout his entire recovery.

 At the end of the day, Lucas takes off his prosthetic and uses his wheelchair.
-However, his current home is not adapted to his injuries, which makes relaxing and spending time with his family difficult.
-Simple maneuvers, like turning around in his wheelchair, are difficult in his home since there is not enough space.
-In an HFOT home with an open floor plan and wide doorways and hallways, Lucas will be able to access every room easily, giving him more quality time for his family and other activities.
+His previous home was not adapted to his injuries, which made relaxing and spending time with his family difficult.
+Simple maneuvers, like turning around in his wheelchair, were difficult in his home since there was not enough space.
+In an HFOT home with an open floor plan and wide doorways and hallways, Lucas is able to access every room easily, giving him more quality time for his family and other activities.
 He enjoys fishing and hunting, and hopes to get back to playing sled hockey again.

 Lucas wants HFOT’s donors and supporters to know their help not only provides a safe home for injured Servicemembers, but the Veterans’ families and loved ones.
 “This home takes away my personal insecurities and allows me to focus on my family’s happiness,” he says.